Grass has weeds

 When should I call a professional for weed control?

-If you have a severe weed problem or are unsure about the best approach, it's often best to call a professional landscaper or lawn care service.
-They can assess your lawn's specific needs and provide a customized weed control plan.
+For severe weed infestations or if you're unsure of the best treatment approach, it's best to consult a professional landscaper or lawn care specialist.

 Connect with certified professionals in your area